sboday/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.video.closed_captions.shown``
 ************************************************************

-When a user toggles **Closed Captions** display the closed captions, the browser or mobile app emits an ``edx.video.closed_captions.shown`` event.
+When a user toggles **Closed Captions** to display the closed captions, the browser or mobile app emits an ``edx.video.closed_captions.shown`` event.

 **Event Source**: Browser or Mobile